IntelligentRoboticsLab/yggdrasil/README.md

 ### macOS
 Building for macOS is supported for both ARM/Intel macs, but it does require a cross compilation toolchain.

-Both the toolchain and the required libraries can be installed using homebrew:
+Both the toolchain and the required libraries can be installed using Homebrew:

 ```bash
 # First we add the tap for the cross compilation toolchains